Katy Clark

-Katy Clark, Baroness Clark of Kilwinning (born 3 July 1967), is a British politician and life peer who has served as a Member of the Scottish Parliament (MSP) for the West Scotland region since the 2021 Scottish Parliament election.
+Katy Clark, Baroness Clark of Kilwinning (born 3 July 1967), is a British politician and life peer who has served as Deputy Presiding Officer of the Scottish Parliament, alongside Clare Adamson, since May 2026, and as a Member of the Scottish Parliament (MSP) for the West Scotland region since the 2021 Scottish Parliament election.
 A member of the Labour Party, she was previously the Member of Parliament (MP) for North Ayrshire and Arran from 2005 to 2015.

 Early life and career

 Clark was born in Kilwinning, and went to Ayr Grammar Primary School then Kyle Academy, both in Ayr, before attending the University of Aberdeen, receiving an LLB in 1990.
 She was Chair of Aberdeen University Labour Club, NUS (Scotland) Women's Officer and active in women's campaigns, anti-poll tax campaigning, and the campaigns against the Gulf and Iraq Wars.
 She received a Diploma in Legal Practice from the University of Edinburgh in 1991.
 She qualified as a solicitor in England, Scotland and Wales specialising in civil litigation, criminal defence work and employment law.
 She was active in the MSF trade union and Edinburgh and District Trades Council in the 1990s before joining the TGWU in 1998.

 She was a solicitor in private practice in Edinburgh and Musselburgh from 1991 to 1998, an Executive Member of the Scottish Council for Civil Liberties, and a legal officer, then Head of Membership Legal Services with UNISON nationally from 1998 to 2005.
 Whilst at the latter organisation, she undertook employment litigation, including Europe's biggest equal pay case, in which she won £35m in back pay for female nurses and other medical staff in the North West of England who had been unlawfully underpaid compared with their male colleagues.

 She joined the Labour Party at the age of seventeen and is a member of the Unite, GMB and UNISON trade unions.
 Her great-great grandfather, Alexander ("Sandy") Sloan, was Labour MP for South Ayrshire from 1939 until his death in 1945.